-An analysis of ITE courses for beginning mathematics teachers finds a lack of emphasis on explicit instruction.
+The analysis of Initial Teacher Education courses for beginning mathematics teachers finds a lack of emphasis on explicit instruction.
 This significantly contributes to insufficient implementation of evidence-based practice — particularly explicit instruction — in Australian schools.

 For Australian students’ mathematics outcomes to improve, ITE must improve with it.
 For this reason, ITE providers require clear and unambiguous expectations for genuinely incorporating evidence-based practices into their mathematics ITE courses.